eriktoor/Trie_JS/README.md

 # Trie Architecture

 1. The Trie has an underlying Node class
-a.
-The node class of the trie keeps track of the amount of children it has
+- The node class of the trie keeps track of the amount of children it has
-b.
-How many words pass through this node
+- How many words pass through this node
-c.
-If you are at a completed word
+- If you are at a completed word

 2. By having the underlying node class while traversing the tree you are able to return all full works along the current path